sannimichaelse/blog/ckaehou7p046dc5s1aok62fm7.md

 ## What is the CAP Theorem?

-The CAP Theorem is a fundamental theorem in distributed systems that states any distributed system can have at most two of the following three properties.
+The CAP Theorem is a fundamental theorem in distributed systems that states that any distributed system can have at most two of the following three properties.

 - **C**onsistency
 - **A**vailability